 Salt spray results using PC120 and Correct Amount to Use:

 III.
-How to bond Metal with Plexus Adhesives
+How to bond metal with Plexus Adhesives

 Plexus adhesives are 2-part (shortened to “2K”) adhesives that create a chemical reaction when mixing.
 The adhesives are typically mixed in a static mixer and dispensed unto on side.
 The two materials are mated together and then held in place until the adhesive has had time to cure or harden.
 This is often done by clamping.
 The adhesive continues to cure and once it has developed enough strength, the assembly can be unclamped.